Ruby Dhalla: Controversies

 Dhalla has tried to block the release of a DVD of a Bollywood movie she starred in before she was elected to Parliament.
 Dhalla has claimed that images of her used for promoting the film were doctored—something the film's producers have denied.
 Dhalla has also denied producers claims she signed a distribution waiver, was paid $2,000, or gave a supportive TV interview at the premiere in a cinema that screens made-in-India movies.
 The producers claim to have a witness who saw Dhalla sign the waiver, although purporting that the waiver itself was "destroyed in a fire".

+January 2008 India visit

+Dhalla travelled to the Indian state of Punjab in January 2008.
+While attending a Non-Resident Indian (NRI) seminar, she called on the state government to introduce more stringent laws to prevent the abuse of married women.
+She later visited her parents' village of Mullanpur.

+During this trip, a member of Dhalla's staff had a purse stolen by two children.
+Allegations later surfaced that the children were beaten by the police after being apprehended, and a local television station ran an out-of-context quote from Dhalla that seemed to imply she condoned the violence.
+Dhalla clarified that she condemned any type of violence against children and called for an investigation into the incident.